collaborativebioinformatics/expression_and_SNPs_to_clinic/README.md

 # Expression and SNPs to clinic
-Smooth transition of called variants from RNAseq and expression to the clinic
+Smooth transition of called variants from RNAseq/DNAseq and expression to the clinic.

 ## Contributors